HumanSignal/label-studio/docs/source/guide/signup.md

 Click **Reset Link** to reset the link.
 When reset, anyone who have the old link will be unable to register a new user account.

-!!! note
+!!! warning Security Note
-    Inviting people to your Label Studio instance with a link does not restrict access to the signup page.
-For that, you will need to set an environment variable.
+    Resetting the invitation link is a security measure that should be part of a broader strategy of controlling access, which includes disabling the signup page.
 See [Require invites for new users](#Require-invites-for-new-users) below.

 ## Require invites for new users